Playing now

 To apply for a grant or a loan, you’ll probably need to demonstrate that you fulfil the criteria or qualifications.
 This may involve handing over your business plan, or even creating one from scratch.

-If the grant comes conditional on performing a task – such as growth involving making new hires from the local area – then you’ll need to demonstrate in a written way how you intend to make this happen.
+If a grant comes conditional on performing a task—such as growth involving making new hires from the local area—then you’ll need to demonstrate in a written way how you intend to make this happen.

-Examples include consulting with your local Job Centre Plus, expanding your payroll and working with relevant employment agencies.
+Examples include consulting with your local Job Centre Plus, expanding your payroll, or working with relevant employment agencies.

 Because of this, applying for grants and loans can be time consuming.

-Many successful businesses owe their success not just to hard work but also to crucial grants and loan schemes when they first started.
+Many successful businesses owe their success not just to hard work but also to accessing much-needed funding in the form of grants and loans.

 It can be a time-consuming practice to look through what’s available and apply but the financial rewards really can make it worth it.

-Seeking the advice of other local businesses, such as via a chambers of commerce, can be a good way to get started.
+Seeking the advice of other local businesses, such as via a Chamber of Commerce, can be a good way to get started.

 Similarly, searching for advice online or just picking up the phone and making calls can kick start the process.